Covers of surfaces, Kleinian groups, and the curve complex: Introduction

 The polynomial $A_3$ is a product $A_1 \cdot A_2$ of polynomials

 which arise independently of one another (e.g., see Theorem \ref{th:distances} below) and we will refer to them often in what follows.

 The main ingredient in proving Theorem \ref{effective covers} is the following theorem regarding the relationship between curve graph distance and electric distance in hyperbolic $3$-manifolds.
-Throughout the paper, we use the same notation for a simple closed curve, its corresponding vertex of the curve graph, and its geodesic representative in a $3$-manifold whenever it is clear through context which of the three we are referring to.
-In Section~\ref{sec:lemmas} we define a constant $\epsilon_S$ which is bounded from below by a polynomial of degree $2$ in $\frac{1}{|\chi(S)|}$ when $S$ is closed and degree $6$ in $\frac{1}{|\chi(S)|}$ in general.
+Throughout the paper, we use the same notation for a simple closed curve, its corresponding vertex of the curve graph, and its geodesic representative in a $3$-manifold whenever it is clear from context which is meant.
+In Section~\ref{sec:lemmas} we define a constant $\epsilon_S >0$ which is bounded from below by a polynomial of degree $2$ in $\frac{1}{|\chi(S)|}$ when $S$ is closed and degree $6$ in $\frac{1}{|\chi(S)|}$ in general.
 This is used in the following theorem.